tanishagerg/SRNCA/blogpost.md

 ## Performance relationships across different textures
 Performance across different textures seemed to be the most tight relationship that I saw in exploring the hyperparameters.
 The way I tested this relationship was by generating 10 random sets of hyperparameters and testing them on all the four textures.
 I found that combinations that didn’t work well on one pattern didn’t do very well on the other textures, and combinations that did work well seemed to work great on others too.
 ### Hyperparameter set 5
-For example, my fifth set yielded great results across the different target textures:):
+For example, my fifth set yielded great results across the different target textures:

 | Parameter | number |
 |---|---|